mehedi150/C-Programs/README.md

 # C-Programs
-C programs I learnt and practiced so far
+C programs I have learnt and practiced so far